Skip to main content

 FAQs on Term Insurance

-There are various payment options available for a life insurance premium.
-The premiums can be paid monthly, quarterly, half-yearly, or annually, based on the time and cost that suits you the best.
+There are various payment options for life insurance premiums.
+The premiums can be paid monthly, quarterly, half-yearly, or annually, based on the timing and cost that suit you best.

 The premium amount is not refunded at the time of payout if the return of the premium is not a part of your term insurance.
-The only time you will get the return of premiums is if you have paid for them in the first place during policy tenure.
+However, if you have opted for a Term Insurance Plan with Return of Premium (TROP), the insurer refunds the eligible premiums paid (excluding applicable taxes and rider premiums, if any, as per the policy terms) when the policy matures, provided all policy conditions have been met.

-No, you don't get money back from a basic term insurance policy if the policy term ends without a claim.
+No, you don't get a refund on a basic term insurance policy if the term ends without a claim.
 Term insurance is pure protection, so it pays out only in case of death during the coverage period.
 There are some variations of term insurance, called Return of Premium (ROP) plans, that will return some or all of your premiums if you outlive the term, but these typically come with a higher premium cost.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.